F1 driver Bianchi dies nine months after Suzuka crash

 His family praised medical staff in Nice and Mie Prefecture for their care over the last nine months and asked for privacy as they sought to come to terms with the loss.

-“Listening to and reading the many messages made us realize just how much Jules had touched the hearts and minds of so many people all over the world,” the statement said.
+“Listening to and reading the many messages made us realise just how much Jules had touched the hearts and minds of so many people all over the world,” the statement said.

 “We would like to ask that our privacy is respected during this difficult time, while we try to come to terms with the loss of Jules.”